pcanilho/vcluster-argocd-exporter/README.md

 # The namespace where ArgoCD has been installed
 targetNamespace: argocd
 ```

-The exporter will then create a ArgoCD-ready `v1/Secret` for each vCluster in the list.
+The exporter will create an ArgoCD-ready `v1/Secret` k8s resource for each vCluster found in the provided list or all
-All exported clusters will be automatically detected by ArgoCD and added to the list of available clusters.
+vClusters if the `autoDiscovery` field is used.
+ArgoCD will automatically detect these secrets and register the clusters.